SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Retaining the data structure:

-If everything looks good, simply save this new created mannequin diffusemap and overwrite the existing _dif.jpg map inside your tex folder (creating a backup of your original diffuse map is highly recommended!).
+If everything looks good, simply save this newly created mannequin diffuse map and overwrite the existing _dif.jpg map inside your tex folder (creating a backup of your original diffuse map is highly recommended!).
 Because this new map shares the same name as the original diffuse map, the material editor of your 3D application will naturally pick this new texture.

 Rendered view of a 3D scanned mannequin in 3ds maxRendered preview of the model with edited diffuse map